kmocorro/kevinmocorro.com/content/blog/building-a-prototype/index.md

 It's exciting when people asks for your help.
 You gave them an idea on how to solve it then they'll say *"Oh!
 That's a very good idea!
 We will definitely consider that."* and then they came back and asks you to create a quick illustration or **prototype** based on the initial discussion.
 Right off the bat, you have done it but later you found out they threw you under the bus because it failed miserably.

-Some ideas are not good but only you can see it's *useful*.
+Some ideas are not good but only you can verify if it's *useful* or not.
 Having a prototype without considering its purpose and what it's trying to solve is like building a paper plane with rockets in it.
 Only to realize, that your client needs a paper plane with smoke trail in it.

 There will be some point in your life that you will spend a lot of hours trying to build something thinking that they need it but in reality, ***they don't***.